Cookie

 10. Start auto-restart when the Mac completely freezes

-Of course, it also happens: for no reason at all, the Mac freezes and you have nothing left but a forced reboot.
-The following command forces OS X to reboot if it realizes that the system is not responding:
+While Mac computers are generally reliable, sometimes they tend to freeze for no reason at all and a forced reboot is the only solution.
+The following command forces the OS to reboot if it notices that the system isn’t responding:

 sudo systemsetup -setrestartfreeze on